LeaVerou/lea.verou.me/docs/var-groups/index.md

 ### Defining and using a variable group

-This proposal allows authors to do define groups of variables with the same prefix, by using braces:
+This proposal allows authors to define groups of variables with the same prefix, by using braces:

 ```css
 --color-green: {